draessld/KATKA2/README.md

 # MEM finding tool for metagenomic classification

 ##  Brief description
-Software for finding the **leftmost** and the **rightmost** positions of every MEM relative to the pattern described in *Draesslerova, D., Ahmed, O., Gagie, T., Holub, J., Langmead, B., Manzini, G., & Navarro, G. Taxonomic classification with maximal exact matches in KATKA kernels and minimizer digests*
+Software for finding the **leftmost** and the **rightmost** positions of each MEMs of the read with respect to the text described in *Draesslerova, D., Ahmed, O., Gagie, T., Holub, J., Langmead, B., Manzini, G., & Navarro, G. Taxonomic classification with maximal exact matches in KATKA kernels and minimizer digests*

 Implementation takes **input** as simple string or concatenation on strings divided with $.